On the optimal consensus of crab submarines in one dimension: Results

 for all $n > 0$; which proves that $k^+$ is the minimum of $\Ell(k)$ for all $k\in \Integers,\, k > x^\ast$.
 A similar argument applied to $k^- - n < k^- < x^\ast$, shows that $k^-$ is the minimum of $\Ell(k)$ for all $k \in \Integers,\, k < x^\ast$.
 Hence, the minimum of $\Ell(k)$ must be in $\cbr{k^-, \,k^+}$ and we have the proof. \end{proof}

 Theorem~\ref{thm:discrete} shows that we can find the solution to Problem~\ref{prob:discrete} in linear time, once we have the solution to Problem~\ref{thm:solution}, by checking the cost function $\Ell(x)$ in the closest integers on each side of $x^\ast$.
-As evaluating $\Ell(x)$ is $O(N)$, we can solve Problem~\ref{prob:discrete} in linear time if we have $x^\ast$; in Section~\ref{sec:linear}, we present a linear-time algorithm to solve Problem~\ref{prob:continuous}.
+As evaluating $\Ell(x)$ is $O(N)$, we can solve Problem~\ref{prob:discrete} in linear time if we have $x^\ast$; in Section~\ref{sec:linear}, we present a linear-time algorithm to solve Problem~\ref{prob:continuous} for the case of sorted starting locations.